Alonso-del-Arte/floating-point-library/Basics.md

 Beyond this, there has never been any agreement on what the other mantissa bits of a NaN value should represent.

+"Not a number" more precisely means "not a number that can be meaningfully represented in this format."
+It is quite distinct from numbers that could be represented more accurately in a floating point format with more bits.

+For example, the number $i$, which the number such that $i^2 = -1$, can't be represented meaningfully in floating point, but it can be represented in some kind of struct holding two floating point values (one for the real part, the other for the imaginary part).

 FINISH WRITING